After some consideration I’ve decided that I’m going to take no notice at all of the World Cup in Qatar this autumn.

 “Thousands of workers across all projects are still facing issues such as delayed or unpaid wages, denial of rest days, unsafe working conditions, barriers to changing jobs, and limited access to justice, while the deaths of thousands of workers remain uninvestigated.”

-“Qatar’s World Cup organizing body, the Supreme Committee, also introduced enhanced labour standards for workers, but only on official tournament sites such as stadia, although these cover just a small proportion of workers on projects essential to the World Cup, and just 2% of Qatar’s workforce.” – sportswashing, pure and simple.
+“Qatar’s World Cup organizing body, the Supreme Committee, also introduced enhanced labour standards for workers, but only on official tournament sites such as stadia, although these cover just a small proportion of workers on projects essential to the World Cup, and just 2% of Qatar’s workforce.” – sportswashing, pure and simple. - No press freedom:

 https://www.theguardian.com/football/2022/oct/15/qatar-world-cup-tv-reports-restrictions – what are they hiding?

-“Broadcasters, such as the BBC and ITV, will effectively be barred from filming at accommodation sites, such as those housing migrant workers”
+“Broadcasters, such as the BBC and ITV, will effectively be barred from filming at accommodation sites, such as those housing migrant workers” - Environmental concerns:

 https://www.theguardian.com/environment/2022/oct/07/10000-litres-day-pitch-qatar-world-cup-huge-impact-gulf-waters – raising their already very high daily usage of water by watering football pitches that should never have been put there in the first place.